Updated July 31, 2023

 - Advait Thakur – Apex Infosys India

-Management is responsible for focusing on business objectives and seeing that the work has been done as per plan.
-Management is an individual person or group of people that accept responsibilities to run the organization.
+Focusing on corporate goals and ensuring that the task has been completed according to the plan are the responsibilities of management.
+Management is an individual or group that accepts responsibilities to run the organization.

 Some of the key features of Management as listed below